lsst-it/ittn-027/index.rst

 -----------

 Is the method in which objects are read and published in between Icinga2 and IcingaWeb2.
-By setting the pki to none, you will need to provide a certificate and a CA that validates it; if set to icinga, it sets the icinga master as a CA and all agents will request a certificate to it.
-Then, there's the option that has been used here, which is use puppet master as a CA and use the already generated certificates by the puppet server.
+By setting the pki to none, you will need to provide a certificate and a CA that validates it; if set to icinga (default), it sets the icinga master as a CA and all agents will request a certificate to it.
+There is also the option to use 'puppet' as a parameter, but that will only work among the same puppetserver.
+When the master is set to 'none', but the class '::icinga2::pki::ca' is included, then the icinga master acts as a CA and generates and validates a certificate and key to itself.

 .. code-block:: puppet

    class { '::icinga2::feature::api':
-      pki             => 'puppet',
+      pki             => 'none',
       accept_config   => true,
       accept_commands => true,
       ensure          => 'present',